mathigatti/sexting-dataset/README.md

 ## Support my work

-Mathias's open-source projects are supported by [his Patreon](https://www.patreon.com/mathigatti).
-If you found this project helpful, any monetary contributions to the Patreon are appreciated and will be put to good creative use.
+Mathias's open-source projects are supported by [his ko-fi](https://ko-fi.com/mathigatti).
+If you found this project helpful, any monetary contributions are appreciated and will be put to good creative use.

 ## License
 MIT